Tom Madkins BTEC Media

 Shot reverse - is a film technique where one character is shown looking at another character (often off-screen), and then the other character is shown looking back at the first character.
 Since the characters are shown facing in opposite directions, the viewer assumes that they are looking at each other.

-Shot cutting - jump cut is a cut in film editing in which two sequential shots of the same subject are taken from camera positions that vary only slightly.
+Shot cutting - A jump cut is a cut in film editing in which two sequential shots of the same subject are taken from camera positions that vary only slightly.
 This type of edit gives the effect of jumping forwards in time.

-Wipe - wipe is a type of film transition where one shot replaces another by travelling from one side of the frame to another or with a special shape.
+Wipe - A wipe is a type of film transition where one shot replaces another by travelling from one side of the frame to another or with a special shape.
 If the wipe proceeds from two opposite edges of the screen toward the centre or vice versa, it is known as a barn door wipe

 Filmed Interview Evaluation